au-research/FAIR-data-101-training/index.md

 ## Announcements

-* **7/9/20:** FAIR Data 101 Express officially starts today with Module 1, Findable!
-To get started, go to the "Findable" page on this site and watch the two videos there.
+* **7 September 2020:** FAIR Data 101 Express officially starts today with Module 1, Findable!
+To get started, go to [Findable](findable) and watch the two videos there.
 You can then think about some questions to ask at Wednesday's Q&A webinar (see your welcome email for a link to register for this if you haven't already done so) and complete the activities and quiz.
 We hope you enjoy the course!

-## Course calendar
+## Course calendarg

 * Monday 7 September - Friday 11 September - [Findable](findable)
 * Monday 14 September - Friday 18 September - [Accessible](accessible)